cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 ```
 Seperating sections with empty lines could increase the readability of unit tests.

-2. Avoid if statements in tests
+2. Avoid branching logic in tests

-Avoid `if` statements in any stage (Arrange, Act and Assert) of a test.
+Avoid `if`-`else` statements in any stage (Arrange, Act and Assert) of a test.

 It indicates your unittest having multiple scenarios in a single test case.